Emanuel Celler: Early life

 Emanuel Celler was born on May 6, 1888, in Brooklyn, New York.
 His parents, Josephine (née Müller) and Henry H. Celler, were each the children of German immigrants.
-His paternal grandparents and maternal grandmother were Jewish; his maternal grandfather was Catholic.
-He retrospectively described his family as "respectable and middle-class"; his father operated a whiskey business that ultimately failed, compelling him to opt for a job as a wine salesman, which Celler inherited upon his abrupt death in 1910.
+His paternal grandparents and maternal grandmother were Jewish, and his maternal grandfather was Catholic.
+He retrospectively described his family as "respectable and middle-class." his father operated a whiskey business that ultimately failed, compelling him to opt for a job as a wine salesman, which Celler inherited upon his father's abrupt death in 1910.

-He graduated from Boys High School (Brooklyn, 1906), Columbia College (1910), and Columbia Law School (1912), prior to his admission to the New York bar.
-In the midst of the First World War, he was involved in the examination of draft appeals.
+Celler graduated from Boys High School in Brooklyn in 1906 and studied at Columbia College, graduating in 1910, and Columbia Law School, graduating to 1912.
+Following his admission to the New York bar, he was involved in the examinatio of draft appeals during World War I.

 United States House of Representatives (1923–73)

 Celler was first elected to the House in 1922, defeating incumbent Republican Lester D. Volk.

 As a representative-elect in December 1922, Celler forcefully criticized the Second Ku Klux Klan as "a national menace," a "cancer and disease that is harassing our body politic," and "worse than Bolshevism."

 During his first twenty-two years in Congress, 1923–1945, Celler's Brooklyn and Queens-based district was numbered as New York's 10th congressional district.
 Redistricting in 1944 put him into the 15th district from 1945 to 1953; from 1953 to 1963 his district was the 11th; and for his final decade in the United States Congress, 1963–1973, it was back to its 1922 designation as the 10th.
 For his final campaign in 1972, the district had been renumbered as the 16th.